 Why we do it

-In 2007 the number if child places was increased to 24 to meet demand.
+In 2007 the number of child places was increased to 24 to meet demand.

-We have been evaluating the impact of free play and can demonstrate that it increases self-confidence, encourages risk taking, developes problem solving skills and generally builds resilience and self-reliance.
+We have over the course of the years evaluated the impact of free play and demonstrated that it increases self-confidence, encourages risk-taking, develops problem-solving skills and generally builds resilience and self-reliance.
 But most of all it is FUN!

 Dornoch Allsorts After School Club - Scottish Charity Number SC034176